 Most of the time small business owners keep busy with work, life, family.
 They generally have just enough time to keep it all together.
 Many never fully understanding the potential liability they expose their assets to in a business day.
 Moreover, many are unaware of how asset protection plans can limit that risk.

 Small business owners need to be especially prudent about protecting themselves against liability both from the business and daily life in today’s litigious society.
+Plus, it is important to protect your business assets from a personal or business lawsuit.
 Small business owners with less than $1 million of business revenue and a net worth of $500,000 can create simple asset protection plans quickly and easily.
 They can accomplish this and from anywhere between $2,500 and $20,000.

 On the other hand, according to workforce.com, the average cost of an employment lawsuit is $75,000 to $125,000; escalating from $175,000 to $250,000 for a jury trial.
 Those with asset protection strategies in place have effectively removed the pot of gold from the end of the rainbow.
 Therefore, notifying your opponent of such, you increase the likelihood of hearing “case dismissed” or reaching a quick settlement.
 Thus, the sooner you start asset protection planning the stronger it is and less expensive it will be to defend yourself in the event of a lawsuit.